mikkleini/rplidar.net/README.md

  - Stop scan
  - Reset

 All functions are blocking, except scan and measurements fetching functions which just get as much data as are in SerialPort buffer.
+All functions return boolean where true means success, false means some kind of communication error.
+The errors, warnings and info are reported through OnLog event.
+I'm not very fond of throwing exceptions here because in real world serial interface can easily receive noise and therefore it's more like a negative scenario than an exception.

-It comes with Demo application which is written for Windows Forms running on .NET Core:
+It comes with Demo application which is written for Windows Forms running on .NET Framework 4.8:

 ![Screenshot of demo](Demo/screenshot.png)